 If all else fails and you need points now, you can always buy Southwest points.

-Without a promotion, Southwest sells Rapid Rewards points at the mediocre-to-terrible rate of 2.75–3¢ each.
-That's up to double the 1.52¢ per point that AwardWallet users get during an average redemption.
-Consequently, without a promotion, buying Southwest points should be your very last resort.
+Without a promotion, Southwest sells Rapid Rewards points at the mediocre-to-terrible rate of 3¢ each.
+That's nearly double the 1.52¢ per point that AwardWallet users get during an average redemption. without a promotion, buying Southwest points should be your very last resort.

-With a promotion, though, the value proposition improves drastically — although it's still rarely, if ever, worth it.
+With a promotion, though, the value proposition can improve drastically.
 Southwest buy points promotions can occasionally bring the price down to the neighborhood of 1.5¢ per point.
-While that's not a terrible value, it's still certainly not ideal.
+While that's not a terrible purchase rate, it's still certainly not ideal.
 You'll occasionally find a redemption where you can get more value for your points than the cost of buying them.
 However, make sure you consider the fact that you're giving up earning Rapid Rewards points when flying if you purchase points to redeem for award travel.

 Ultimately, the only time it might make sense to buy Southwest Rapid Rewards points is if you're in a pinch and need a few more points to make a valuable redemption.